andraugust/andraugust.github.io/thermo.md

 $$

 __The Gas.__ A simple model of a gas is the ideal gas.
-It's a gas at low density and high energy such that its atoms scatter elastically off each other and the walls of the container they're in.
+It's a gas at low density and high energy such that its atoms scatter elastically off each other and off the walls of the container they're in.
 As it turns out, many gases fall within this regime, so it's an incredibly useful model.

 To derive the multiplicity of an ideal gas containing $$N$$ atoms, it's easiest to start by thinking about what happens when $$N=1$$.
 With one atom the microstate is given by that atom's position and momentum 3-vectors $$(\mathbf{x},\mathbf{p})$$, where $$\mathbf{x}$$ is bound within a volume $$V$$, and $$\mathbf{p}$$ is related to energy by